You can't discuss

 Take a year or two off and let us get

 accustomed to all that we have to work with.
 Who decided a new OS every

 those who have reason to need such things.
 This includes OS versions as

 well as legacy apps and

 control.
 It's good to have choices.
 No one likes to be force-fed

 changes when things are working well as they are.

 both apply to YOU.
 Why should a simple connection to the App Store or

-iTunes pass thru no less than 24 servers?
+iTunes pass thru 24 servers?

 iCloud should be OFF by default and